anaconda/anaconda-project/docs/source/tutorial.rst

 Run project
 ===========

-Then your colleague can type ``anaconda-project run showdata`` (for example), and ``anaconda-project`` will download the data, install needed packages, and run the command.
+Then your colleague can run any of the commands.
+If the colleague types ``anaconda-project run showdata`` then ``anaconda-project`` will download the data, install needed packages, and run the command.

 Additional information